Stem-Buddies/website/src/content/blog/dinosaur-mystery.md

+---
+title: "The Mystery of Dinosaurs: Uncovering Nature's Giants 🦖"
+pubDate: 11/04/2025
+author: "James Best"
+tags:
+  - "Time Travellers"
+description: "Have you ever wondered what it would be like to travel back in time and meet real-life dinosaurs? 🕰️ These incredible creatures roamed our planet millions of years ago, and scientists are like dinosaur detectives, piecing together clues to unravel their mysteries!
+Just imagine – ginormous beasts taller than buildings, with teeth as big as bananas.
+How bonkers is that?"
+imgUrl: "../../assets/dinosaur-mystery.png"
+layout: "../../layouts/BlogPost.astro"
+---

 # The Mystery of Dinosaurs: Uncovering Nature's Giants 🦖

 ## Let's Discover Something Amazing!

 Have you ever wondered what it would be like to travel back in time and meet real-life dinosaurs? 🕰️ These incredible creatures roamed our planet millions of years ago, and scientists are like dinosaur detectives, piecing together clues to unravel their mysteries!
 Just imagine – ginormous beasts taller than buildings, with teeth as big as bananas.
 How bonkers is that?

 ![A dinosaur skeleton](../../assets/dinosaur-skeleton.jpg)